ZoneIn Privacy Policy

 The website tryzonein.com is operated by the same joint data controllers.
 Visiting the website and using the ZoneIn iOS app are separate data-processing contexts.

-The website may collect basic visit signals such as page views, timestamps, browser and device information, referral information, and similar usage signals through Firebase Analytics.
-This website data is separate from your on-device ZoneIn Screen Time data.
+The website may use analytics logging for basic visit signals such as page views, timestamps, browser and device information, referral information, and similar usage signals.
+Website analytics data is separate from your on-device ZoneIn Screen Time data.

 13. Third-party services